scroll-tech/scroll-prover/README.md

 And there are other tests:
 - `make test-inner-prove` could be used to test the first-level circuit.
 - `make test-batch-prove` could be used to test the final two levels.
-- `make test-batches-with-each-chunk-num-prove` could be used to test batch proving with different chunk numbers.

 ### Binaries